openzipkin/brave/spring-beans/README.md

 * EndpointFactoryBean - for configuring the service name, IP etc representing this host
 * TracingFactoryBean - wires most together, like reporter and log integration
 * HttpTracingFactoryBean - for http tagging and sampling policy
+* CurrentTraceContextFactoryBean - for scope decorations such as MDC (logging) field correlation
+* ExtraFieldPropagationFactoryBean - for propagating extra fields over headers, like "customer-id"

 Here are some example beans using the factories in this module:
 ```xml